am-2112/3d-software-engine/README.md

 # 3d-software-engine
-A simple software rasterizer and 3d modeller, made as a school project using Windows Presentation Foundation
+A simple software rasterizer and 3d modeller, made as a school project using Windows Presentation Foundation (visual studio / vb.net)

 This supports loading in .obj files and transforming them (translation, rotation and scale) as well as copy-pasting models.
 Groups of models can be saved and loaded from file